 Although anyone can get this condition for a variety of different reasons, there are a few predisposing factors:

-- Most prevalent in women ages 45 and older
+- Most prevalent in women ages 45 to 65

 - Immobilization of the shoulder following certain surgeries